Bill Carmody

 Dare To Be Different

-In a huge defense victory, Bill orchestrated events outside the lawsuit to defeat a local hero in his hometown court.
-Carmody’s client, a Dallas investment brokerage, got sued for over $50 million.
+In a huge defense victory, Bill orchestrated an unconventional move to defeat a local hero in his hometown court.
+Carmody’s client, a small Dallas investment brokerage, got sued for over $50 million.
 A loss was sure to break the company.
-The plaintiff was a “big fish” businessman who had sued Bill’s client in his “small pond,” the little town of Rockport, Texas.
+The plaintiff was a “big fish” businessman who had sued in his “small pond,” the little town of Rockport, Texas.

 The case stood second on the trial docket.
 If the first case went as set, Carmody’s case would be bumped for months.
-A postponement could have cost the brokerage an advantage it had gained during discovery: Although Bill had deposed all of the opponent’s experts, he had shielded his client’s key expert from deposition.
+A postponement could have cost the defendant brokerage an advantage it had gained during discovery: Bill was able to shield his client’s key expert from deposition.
 So, the opposition was ill prepared for the expert’s trial testimony.
-If the case was reset, the opposition would be able to depose the expert and erase their disadvantage.
+If Bill’s case was reset, the opposition would be able to depose the expert and erase their disadvantage.

 For media coverage of the brokered settlement, see National Law Journal, February 2, 1998, “Two Texas Litigators Leapfrog to Trial Win.”